Required Application Documents

 Students who do not submit an ACT or SAT test score must meet the minimum weighted GPA required for their undergraduate admissions.

 SAT and ACT scores are waived for college transfer students who are age 21 or older and/or have earned 24 or more academic credit hours at the time of application.

-International applicants should submit official ACT, SAT, TOEFL or IELTS scores with the following minimum score requirements:
+International applicants should submit official ACT, SAT, TOEFL, IELTS or Duolingo scores with the following minimum score requirements:

 - ACT: Minimum English Writing Component of 21

 - SAT: Minimum score of 1060 combined for the new SAT

 - TOEFL: 79 internet-based, 550 paper-based, or 213 computer-based

 - Duolingo: 100

 AP or IB Test Scores

 Any AP or IB test scores should also be reported to the UNCSA Office of Admissions.